Proving Work Authorization & Reverification

 Your employer should not reverify (ask to see your documents again) in these cases.

 Your employer can reverify work authorization documents for the entire workforce so long as all workers are treated the same.
-It is against the law for the employer to reverify work authorization documents of only certain or specific workers if the employer has the intent to discriminate against those workers because of their immigration status (such as not being a U.S. citizen) or national origin.
+In many instances, it is against the law for the employer to reverify work authorization documents of only certain or specific workers if the employer has the intent to discriminate against those workers because of their immigration status (such as not being a U.S. citizen) or national origin.
 But, absent the “intent” to discriminate, an employer may reverify the work authorization documents of all workers equally if it chooses to do so.

 How do I know if I am eligible for an “unrestricted” Social Security card?